-- A1.2 The Instructing Officer must check, with the Corporate Procurement Service whether there is an existing contract or framework, let corporately, by consortia arrangement or Public Procurement bodies such as a NEPO (North East Procurement Organisation), which covers the goods, works or services that are required.
-If there is an appropriate contract or framework, and if after consulting the Corporate Procurement Service the Instructing Officer deems it to be in the Council's best interests to use that arrangement, then it must be used in preference to carry out a further procurement process in accordance with these Rules. - A1.3 Any framework put in place by either the Council, Homes or via NEPO with an anticipated spend over £250,000 will need initial Cabinet approval to utilise the framework and any subsequent call-offs can be done via a delegated decision. - A1.4 Any framework or call-off that is not covered by A1.3 with a spend over £250,000 will need Cabinet approval. - A1.5 As part of the initial scoping process consideration should be given to whether it may be appropriate to seek an award to the In-house team for the work (including award to an operating subsidiary or commercial company established and controlled by the Council).
-If that is pursued, then it is essential that legal and procurement advice be sought at an early stage and that appropriate measures are taken to secure a fair and legally compliant process. - A1.6 Consideration should be given to whether there is any advantage in carrying out market engagement exercises prior to formally commencing procurement.
+- A1.2 A report containing a list of all new contracts or renewals (pipeline) over £350,000 will be presented to Cabinet twice a year (May and November) informing what procurement activity will be undertaken in the next 6 month period. - A1.3 The Instructing Officer must check, with the Corporate Procurement Service whether there is an existing contract or framework, let corporately, by consortia arrangement or Public Procurement bodies such as a NEPO (North East Procurement Organisation), which covers the goods, works or services that are required.
+If there is an appropriate contract or framework, and if after consulting the Corporate Procurement Service the Instructing Officer deems it to be in the Council's best interests to use that arrangement, then it must be used in preference to carry out a further procurement process in accordance with these Rules.

-- Such exercises should be run in conjunction with the Corporate Procurement Service. - A1.7 Any service or works intended to be awarded to the in-house team with values over £250,000 are subject to Cabinet approval and any report to Cabinet must include the reasons why it is proposed to be awarded internally. - A1.8 Any sub-letting to third party suppliers of all or any of the works or services comprised in an in-house award, must be referred to the Corporate Procurement Service to ensure the appropriate rules are followed.
+- A1.4 Any framework put in place by either the Council, Homes or via NEPO with an anticipated spend over £350,000 will need initial Cabinet approval to utilise the framework and any subsequent call-offs can be done via a delegated decision. - A1.5 Any framework or call-off that is not covered by A1.3 with a spend over £350,000 will need Cabinet approval. - A1.6 As part of the initial scoping process consideration should be given to whether it may be appropriate to seek an award to the In-house team for the work (including award to an operating subsidiary or commercial company established and controlled by the Council).
+If that is pursued, then it is essential that legal and procurement advice be sought at an early stage and that appropriate measures are taken to secure a fair and legally compliant process. - A1.7 Consideration should be given to whether there is any advantage in carrying out market engagement exercises prior to formally commencing procurement.
+Such exercises should be run in conjunction with the Corporate Procurement Service. - A1.8 Any service or works intended to be awarded to the in-house team with values over £350,000 are subject to Cabinet approval and any report to Cabinet must include the reasons why it is proposed to be awarded internally. - A1.9 Any sub-letting to third party suppliers of all or any of the works or services comprised in an in-house award, must be referred to the Corporate Procurement Service to ensure the appropriate rules are followed.